-influence from France and the Germanic Holy Roman Empire just to the north over the Alps-somehow all a more stern and sober strain than what one finds to the south!
+palazzi and larger commercial buildings spoke of an industriousness and productivity less manifest further south.
+As one moves north in Italy the presence of Gothic and Medieval architecture speaks of the strong influence from France and the Germanic Holy Roman Empire just to the north over the Alps-somehow all a more stern and sober strain than what one finds to the south!
 But in the two years that it has taken to research and prepare this seminar, we have discovered what it is that makes Milan and Lombardy unique and more than worthy of our focus for a mere ten days!
 First, we get to continue the theme of Princely Ducal Courts from our recent travels in the Marche and Emilia-Romagna; the Visconti and later Sforza established a flourishing center of artistic production in Milan and Pavia, where a young Leonardo and Bramante both left significant works before moving on to other centers.
 As Italy's second largest city (half the population of metropolitan Rome), it bears the mantel of industry and commerce, and this led to explosive growth in the nineteenth and twentieth centuries and the production of much of Italy's important legacy in art, architecture, and urban design of these periods.
 There is also an abundance of art collections from the large and justifiably famous institutions like the Brera, Ambrosiana, and Prada Collections to intimate house collections, representing a broad span of artistic production.
-Milan is also home to the greatest opera house of the world, La Scala, where we will attend a production.
 Seminar Outline:

 Our eleven nights are divided between Milan and its surrounding region, beginning with an initial stay of five nights in Milan in a small centrally located three-star hotel, the Duca di York.
 During these days we will visit a range of churches, fortresses, palazzi, and museums, mostly on foot, by public transportation, or our private bus.
-These places have been chosen to represent the varied and rich span of Milan's architectural, urban, and artisitic history.
+These places have been chosen to represent the varied and rich span of Milan's architectural, urban, and artistic history.
 These are some of the sites we are planning for visits (others will be added and unforeseen circumstances may preclude visits to some listed): Churches:

-San Lorenzo (4th - 5th centuries; reconstructed 1574-1588) Sant'Ambrogio (11th -12th centuries; cloisters by Bramante, 1492) Sant'Eustorgio (11th century; Portinari Chapel, 1462 - 1468) Duomo (begun 1386) Santa Maria delle Grazie (Solari, 1463; Tribune by Bramante, 1492) Cenacolo Vinciano (Leonardo's Last Supper),1495-97 Santa Maria presso San Satiro (Bramante, ca. 1480) San Fedele (P.Pellegrini, begun 1569) Secular Structures:
+San Lorenzo (4th - 5th centuries; reconstructed 1574-1588) Sant'Ambrogio (11th -12th centuries; cloisters by Bramante, 1492) Sant'Eustorgio (11th century; Portinari Chapel, 1462 - 1468) Duomo (begun 1386) Santa Maria delle Grazie (Solari, 1463; Tribune by Bramante, Cenacolo Vinciano (Leonardo's Last Supper),1495-97 Santa Maria presso San Satiro (Bramante, ca. 1480) San Fedele (P.Pellegrini, begun 1569) San Maurizio al Monastero Maggiore (16th c.)
+Secular Structures: